Creating Gender Healthy Classrooms and Schools

 - Evaluating classroom and school culture as it relates to gender norms.

-- Lessons on gender equity for students in K-6.
+- Development of lessons on gender equity for students across a range of disciplines.

 - How to develop a systematic approach to assessments and gender equity action plans for classrooms, schools and full districts.